skranz/RTutorSAGI/README.md

 ## Workflow for improving problem sets

 Here is a suggestion for a rough workflow to improve problem sets.
+(It does not yet use the `hint.stud.table` functions, which may yield an alternative workflow.)

 + Wait after the solutions for all problem sets of your course have been submitted.
 Then create a new working directory (possible as an RStudio project) and copy all problem set `_sol.Rmd` files and `.rps` files into two the sub directories folders and `org_ps`, `new_ps`.
 Extract the solutions to a `sol` directory (see explanation further above).